clhenrick/am-i-rent-stabilized/data/README.md

 ## Data Processing Notes

-- Note that when the `airs-data-db` container is first run it will take some time to create the db table `likely_rs`.
+Note that when the `airs-data-db` container is first run it will take some time to create the db table `likely_rs`.
 Subsequent container runs should be much shorter given that the data will be persisted in the `airs-data-db` volume.

-## Acknowledgements

-- Python scripts for downloading and parsing data on buildings with 421a tax exemptions courtesy of [Atul Varma's nyc-421a-xls repo](https://github.com/toolness/nyc-421a-xls).